 Cats are truly amazing creatures.
-They will bring out the most basic mothering instincts in many women, as they pamper and care for the animals’ every need or want.
-Men are no exception to pet feline influence as they will coddle and caress a cat as if it were an infant child, not to mention being reduced to the level of a three year old when times call for any kind of romping or play.
+They will bring out the most basic mothering instincts in many women as they pamper and care for the animals’ every need.
+Men are no exception to pet feline influence as they will coddle and caress a cat as if it were an infant child, not to mention being reduced to a three year old when times call for romping or play.

-There is an old saying, “Dogs have owners but cats have subjects,” and having spent the bulk of my adult life in the company of a house cat, I would have to testify to the truth of that statement.
-Parents will turn themselves inside out, work day and night, and do whatever else might be required to provide for and make their child happy.
-In that same vein, adult humans will alter their homes, habits, and purchase endless varieties of food in their efforts to keep a cat content.
-I speak from extensive experience in these matters, but I imply no hardship because with pets and children alike, the joys of our efforts far outweigh the burden.
+There is an old saying, “Dogs have owners but cats have staff,” and having spent the bulk of my adult life in the company of a house cat, I would testify to the truth of that statement.
+Parents will turn themselves inside out, work day and night and do whatever else might be required to provide and make their child happy.
+In that same vein, adult humans will alter their homes, habits and purchase endless varieties of food in their effort to keep a cat content.
+I speak from extensive experience in these matters, but I imply no hardship because with pets and children alike, the joys far outweigh the burden.

 By the time we invited Gandolf into our home he was already a member of the senior feline generation.
 His previous owner (or subject) had given him the name “Dale,” in honor of NASCAR legend, Dale Earnhardt.

 T. S. Eliot said, “The naming of cats is a difficult matter,” and one need only set gaze on the cat in question to see he was no beer-swilling, swaggering, good ole’ boy.
 His previous subject may well have been a grass roots racing fan, but his pet decidedly was not.
 So, upon entering our home, a more serious name was required that fit his demeanor.

 In homage to J.R.R.
 Tolkien’s, “Gandalf the Grey,” the wise old resourceful wizard in “Lord of the Rings,” we christened him “Gandolf,” since no feline could ever tolerate having his name spelled the same as a human, wizard or otherwise.